QuaCCAToo modules

 FFT_valuestuple

-tuple with the frequency values and the FFT values
+Tuple with the frequency values and the FFT values

 Run the fit method from lmfit to fit the results of the experiment with a given model, guess for the initial parameters.